 The garden of the Casa de Ciclistas.
 Three rainy nights were spent here.

-...is the 'hiking capital of Argentina'.
+El Chaltén is the 'trekking capital of Argentina'.
 I spent my first of two rainy days inside my tent reading Dostojevsky's 'Crime and Punishment'.
-The second day I wanted to read Tolstoy, but changed my mind and hiked a day through the rain.
+The second day I wanted to read Tolstoy, but changed my mind and hiked a day through the rain in the Parque Nacional los Glaciares.

 I left El Chaltén with a roaring tailwind: I cycled 95km in the first 3 hours, followed by a sharp right turn to round Lago Viedma and then I needed another 3 hours for the remaining 20km to Estancia La Leona.